 We will not receive any proceeds from the sale of common stock by the selling stockholders.
 We may receive the proceeds from the exercise of warrants held by the selling stockholders, if any are exercised.
-However, at anytime when this registration statement is not declared effective, the selling stockholders have the right to exercise the warrants pursuant to a cashless exercise provision, in which case, we will not receive any proceeds from the exercise of the warrants from the selling stockholders.
-The warrants entitle the selling stockholders to purchase shares of our common stock at an exercise price of \$3.38 per share.
+However, with respect to the warrants of certain selling stockholders in the aggregate amount of 139,041 shares underlying these warrants, these selling stockholders have the right to exercise the warrants pursuant to a cashless exercise provision, in which case, we will not receive any proceeds from the exercise of the warrants from these selling stockholders.
+The warrants entitle the selling stockholders to purchase shares of our common stock at an exercise prices ranging from \$1.07 to \$2.00 per share.